-Each of these colleges is an Australian body which conducts its own examinations for membership and stipulates the criteria required for the training necessary before examination can be undertaken and, in most instances, the post-examination training needed before specialist status can be achieved.
-In all, this takes between five and six years after the intern year.
+Each of these colleges is a body which conducts its own examinations for membership, stipulates the criteria required for the training necessary before examination can be undertaken and, in most instances, the post-examination training needed before membership and fellowship status can be achieved.
+In all, this normally takes between five and six years after the intern year.

-The Graduate Board of Studies at each hospital provides vocational training in each speciality, given by the specialist staff free of charge to the trainee.
+The Graduate Boards of Studies at each hospital provide vocational training in each speciality, given by the specialist staff free of charge to the trainee.
 This is apart from the patient care that the trainee is giving to the patients of the hospital which pays the trainee for this service.

-The Victorian Medical Postgraduate Committee arranges continuing education and conducts refresher courses for all specialists.
-These courses are conducted both in the

-Melbourne metropolitan area and in the country.
+In addition, the Victorian Medical Postgraduate Committee arranges continuing education and conducts refresher courses for both specialists and generalists.
+These courses are conducted both in the Melbourne metropolitan area and in the country.
 Particular emphasis is placed on the continuing education of country medical practitioners.
 The universities have postgraduate degrees which they offer to medical graduates.
-These in the main are not obtained by course work but generally are achieved by thesis.
+These may be obtained by course work and/or thesis.
 Clinical academics also take part in training programmes arranged by Boards of Graduate Studies.